Cattle drive history lesson Westward Expansion Modern 2nd

 First we learned about the early settlers, there’s a memorial to them a couple of miles from our house, and we followed the statues and learned.

-First that early pioneers weren’t limited to men.
+Early pioneers weren’t limited to men.
 Hattie Cluck was one of the first settlers, and she went on cattle drives.
 We learned that on the frontier both genders had jobs to get done, and for many of the jobs it didn’t matter if you were man or woman.

 Then we headed carefully across the street and looked at the famous “Round Rock,” This rock helped people to know this is a low water crossing and their cattle can safely cross here.

 The famous, or at least in cattle country, Chisholm Trail runs right through Round Rock, and you can see proof of its importance all throughout our town, schools are named after it, roads are named after it.
-I’m sure somewhere in Texas there is a town named for it.
+I’m sure somewhere in Texas, there is a town named for it.

 We continued on down and learned that not all of the Texas immigrants came from the United States, as a matter of fact we had many immigrants from all throughout Europe, significant portions coming from Germany and the Czech areas.
 So our towns have an odd conglomeration of names from English tradition (Shining Star) to American (Austin) to Mexican (San Antonio) to German (New Braunsfel).